Commonwealth and WHO to strengthen cooperation on health, including access to vaccines - World

 The signing ceremony was virtually attended by Ambassadors from Commonwealth member states in Geneva and included interventions from ministers and Ambassadors representing Commonwealth regions, who all welcomed the partnership.

 The Commonwealth is a voluntary association of 54 independent and equal sovereign states.
 Our combined population is 2.5 billion, of which more than 60 per cent is aged 29 or under.
+The Commonwealth spans the globe and includes both advanced economies and developing countries.
+Thirty-two of our members are small states, many of which are island nations.
 The Commonwealth Secretariat supports member countries to build democratic and inclusive institutions, strengthen governance and promote justice and human rights.
-Our work helps to grow economies and boost trade, deliver national resilience, empower young people, and address threats such as climate change, debt and inequality. https://thecommonwealth.org/
+Our work helps to grow economies and boost trade, deliver national resilience, empower young people, and address threats such as climate change, debt and inequality.
+Member countries are supported by a network of more than 80 intergovernmental, civil society, cultural and professional organisations.